Installing NP-View Server

 openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout cert.pem

 To learn more about generating your own SSL certificate, please visit python documentation.

 Please note that

 .pem file should include both the private key and the full certificate.
 If you received the private key and the certificate as two separate files, you can concatenate them into a single

-By default, the NP-Live Virtual Appliance is set to Central Standard Time (CST).
-To change to a different timezone, log into the server using SSH and become root with the command
+By default, the Virtual Appliance install creates the file `/opt/np-live/local-settings.yml`, set to America/Chicago.
+This file needs to be updated to reflect your local time zone.
+To change to a different time zone, log into the server using SSH and become root with the command

 sudo -i.
-You can then issue the command:
+You can then perform the following updates.

-timedatectl list-timezones to get the full list of timezone names.
-Once you have set the new timezone, you can restart NP-Live with the command
+Once you have set the new time zone, you can restart NP-Live with the command

 /opt/np-live/stop_NP-Live.sh and then